PaddlePaddle/models/PaddleCV/object_detection/docs/MODEL_ZOO.md

 ## Training Schedules

 - We adopt exactly the same training schedules as [Detectron](https://github.com/facebookresearch/Detectron/blob/master/MODEL_ZOO.md#training-schedules).
-- 1x indicates the schedule starts at a LR of 0.02 and is decreased by a factor of 10 after 60k and 80k iterations and eventually terminates at 90k iterations for minibatch size 16 or starts at a LR of 0.01 and is decreased by a factor of 10 after 120k and 160k iterations and eventually terminates at 180k iterations for minibatch size 8.
+- 1x indicates the schedule starts at a LR of 0.02 and is decreased by a factor of 10 after 60k and 80k iterations and eventually terminates at 90k iterations for minibatch size 16.
+For batch size 8, LR is decreased to 0.01, total training iterations are doubled, and the decay milestones are scaled by 2.
 - 2x schedule is twice as long as 1x, with the LR milestones scaled accordingly.

 ## ImageNet Pretrained Models

 The backbone models pretrained on ImageNet are available.
 All backbone models are pretrained on standard ImageNet-1k dataset and can be downloaded [here](https://github.com/PaddlePaddle/models/tree/develop/PaddleCV/image_classification#supported-models-and-performances).

-- Notes: The ResNet50
+- Notes:  The ResNet50 model was trained with cosine LR decay schedule and can be downloaded here [here](https://paddle-imagenet-models-name.bj.bcebos.com/ResNet50_cos_pretrained.tar).

 ## Baselines